1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Lead entities: county, township, municipal corporation, port authority, conservancy district, park district, county land reutilization corporation, or organization for profit.
+According to the current listing, eligibility includes: Lead entities: county, township, municipal corporation, port authority, conservancy district, park district, county land reutilization corporation, or organization for profit.
 Entity must not have caused or contributed to site contamination.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Parkland Acquisitions and Renovations for Communities (PARC) Grant Program is a grant from the Massachusetts Executive Office of Energy and Environmental Affairs that funds the acquisition and development of public parkland and outdoor recreational facilities.
 Eligible applicants include Massachusetts cities of any size and towns with 35,000 or more year-round residents that have an established park or recreation commission and an approved Open Space and Recreation Plan.
 Smaller communities may qualify under small town, regional, or statewide provisions.
 Awards reach up to $425,000, with a deadline of July 8, 2025.
 The program supports community green space, conservation, and recreational access across the Commonwealth.